 17. Stone Veneer Shed | Stump’s Decks & Porches via Houzz

 Not the right solution on a tight budget, but this sure is a gorgeous concept to pull the deck area into the house and add another material to the home for a richer look.

 Bonus…this approach weatherizes the storage area, which is also helpful if you want to store items like paint and other products that may be adversely effected by wild seasonal temperature swings.

 These outdoor drawers from Trex are next level.
 Designed to look like an upscale kitchen cabinet system, these outside under deck drawers are lovely.
 I kind of wonder how water-tight, mildew-resistant they would be in real life, but worth exploring if it’s in the budget!

 Pretty nice when the items you need to store kind of fit the look of your home, like this sweet cottage and the under deck canoe storage.
 Could this be any cuter?
 I doubt it!

 Feeling particularly inspired after seeing all these great under deck ideas?
-Keep decluttering around your home.
+Keep decluttering around your home with the help of this free QuickStart list.
 You can free up space, even with just five-minutes to spare!